Frequently Asked Questions

 Who is behind it and where is TFK based?

 TFK is a national network of volunteers that are enabled by a national coordination team.
-Volunteers are supported to respond to events with surge support from elsewhere in the country provided as and when required.
+Volunteers are supported to respond to events with surge support from elsewhere in the country, when required.

 How is your work funded?